aspose-slides/Aspose.Slides-for-C/PHP/Readme.md

-# The example of a PHP extension to use the Aspose.Slides for C++
+# Demo examples of using Aspose.Slides for C++ in PHP

-The example demonstrates PHP extension that allows to use Aspose.Slides for C++ library.
+This example demonstrates PHP extension that allows to use Aspose.Slides for C++ library.
-The sample code can be used as a skeleton for developing other specific applications that use the different capabilities of the library.
+This sample code can be used as a skeleton for developing other specific applications that use the different capabilities of the library.

 ## How to build example